 "Photo" of thoughts

-And this ordering is tying his thoughts, as a kind of peg to the remembrance of God, to verses from the Psalms, the request to the Lord to save us and have mercy, to pray in their own words in a person releases an enormous internal energy.
+And this ordering, this binding of one's thoughts, as to some peg, to the remembrance of God, to verses from the psalms, to a request to the Lord to save and pardon us, to prayer in his own words releases a huge inner energy in man.
 After all, the garbage in our head is not just some kind of slag; this is what takes our intellectual forces, it has a certain impact on our heart, what gives us a very real fatigue, which in modern man so often turns into a chronic one.
 As a result, we do not have the strength to think about what we really need to think about, we are exhausted by vain, empty emotions and do not find in ourselves enough sympathy for our neighbors.

 Of course, we can not build the course of our thoughts at all, we can not say to ourselves: "Now I think about this for ten minutes, then fifteen minutes about it," and so on.
 In addition, sometimes and out of the chaotic movement of thoughts there is something that deserves attention.
 But still it is necessary to distinguish the mental "ore" from which something can be melted, and the mental "nonsense," from which it is absolutely impossible to extract anything good.
 If a person in all periods of time, when his mind is relatively free, seeks to occupy him with a prayer, this debris in some surprising way becomes less and less, he gradually disappears.